 Types of accommodation in Busan

-Like in other Korean cities, most people live in apartments in Busan.
+Like in other Korean cities, most people in Busan live in apartments.
 Large multi-storey apartment blocks (apateu), as well as smaller apartment buildings (yeollip jutaek), can be found across the city.

 Finding accommodation in Busan

-Expats who aren’t provided accommodation by their employer may struggle finding a place to live in Busan.
-That said, using newspapers, such as the Korean Times or Korean Herald, or expat social media groups or online property portals may be useful.
+Expats who aren't provided accommodation by their employer may struggle to find a place to live in Busan.
+That said, using newspapers, such as the Korean Times or Korean Herald, expat social media groups or online property portals may be useful.

-Though most real-estate agents (budongsan junggaesa) don’t speak English, they may still be the best option for expats to find accommodation.
-These agents act as a mediator between the property owner and the renter.
-Expats are more likely to find English speaking agents in neighbourhoods popular with expats.
+Although most real estate agents in Busan (budongsan junggaesa) don't speak English, they may still be the best option for expats to find accommodation.
+These agents act as mediators between the property owner and the tenant.
+Expats are more likely to find English-speaking agents in neighbourhoods popular with expats.
 Asking a Korean friend or colleague to assist in finding housing may also ease the process.

 Renting accommodation in Busan